Gothic Studies and the Vampire

 More importantly, the response from students has been absolutely phenomenal as this extract shows (though I haven’t managed to make an interview with a vampire part of the assessment yet!):

 If you are interested in vampire MA studies, I would love to hear from you.
-The ‘Reading the Vampire’ module is an option on the Modern Literary Cultures MA at the University of Hertfordshire.
-You can complete this programme part-time over two years (and study in the evenings).
+The ‘Reading the Vampire’ module is an option on the on-line Modern Literary Cultures MA at the University of Hertfordshire.
+You can complete this programme part-time over two years.
 A number of graduates of the MA have gone on to register for PhDs.
 I am always happy to look at PhD proposals in the area of Gothic, vampire, or undead studies and we currently have two funded doctoral students attached to the Open Graves, Open Minds Project.

 If you are interested in taking this course or would like to see what we study, you can download the ‘Reading the Vampire’ course schedule for more detail.